nickbauman/npm_reagent/README.md

 # npm-reagent

-A Leiningen template for creating useful and productive GAE apps in Clojure using the GAE Java SDK.
+A Leiningen template for creating useful and productive [Reagent](https://reagent-project.github.io/) apps in Clojure.

 ## Release 0.0.1